shashankpandey2411/Machine-learning_used-car-price-prediction/README.md

-How to run:-
+## How to run:-

-:-open the source code folder in IDE
+1) open the source code folder in IDE
-:- Install all the requirements mentioned in the prerequisite :-open the ML PROJECT-CSE4036 file.
+2) Install all the requirements mentioned in the prerequisite
+3) open the ML PROJECT-CSE4036 file.
-:-Run the app.py file in the command line to Run as Localhost :-and the website will run on the collaborated web browser as a local host :- your website is ready to use
+4) Run the app.py file in the command line to Run as Localhost and the website will run on the collaborated web browser as a local host
+5) Now website is ready to use